 When using Theater mode or Silent mode

-With Theater mode or Silent mode, an incoming call or text message vibrates your watch; however, it does not ring.
+With Theater mode or Silent mode, an incoming call or text message vibrates your watch but does not ring.

 When using Airplane mode

-Your call automatically goes to voicemail since your watch and paired phone is not connected to a mobile network.
+Your call automatically goes to voicemail since your watch and the paired phone are disconnected from a mobile network.

-You also won’t get any SMS or MMS text messages while in Airplane mode since these are dependent on a cellular network connection.
+You also won’t get any SMS or MMS text messages in Airplane mode since these depend on a cellular network connection.

 Hopefully, you now have a good understanding of the differences between all these modes on your smartwatch.